 - Minimum height: 54 inches

 - Ride manufacturer: Bolliger & Mabillard

-Like most hypercoasters, Mako will be built for speed and negative-G-filled, out-of-your-seat, weightless moments.
-Unlike SeaWorld's other major coasters, Kraken and Manta, the new ride will not include any inversions.
-That may make it more accessible for visitors that find loops, corkscrews, and other upside-down thrills too intimidating.
+Like most hypercoasters, Mako is built for speed and negative-G-filled, out-of-your-seat, weightless moments.
+Unlike SeaWorld's other major coasters, Kraken and Manta, the ride does not include any inversions.
+That makes it more accessible for visitors that find loops, corkscrews, and other upside-down thrills too intimidating.

-Then again, the... coaster will soar to a lofty 200 feet (which will, at least temporarily, make it tied as one of Florida's two tallest coasters).
-And it will reach a bone-rattling 73 mph (which will secure it a spot as Florida's speediest coaster demon).
-If those stats aren't intimidating enough, the nine airtime hills promised by the ride desingers -- which most coaster fans will greet with giddy excitement -- may be enough to give visitors on the line a serious case of the willies.
+Then again, the coaster soars to a lofty 200 feet (which makes it tied as one of Florida's two tallest coasters).
+And it reaches a bone-rattling 73 mph (which secures it a spot as Florida's speediest coaster demon).
+With 4760 feet of track, it is also the state’s longest coaster.
+If those stats aren't intimidating enough, its nine airtime hills—which most coaster fans greet with giddy excitement—may be enough to give visitors on the line a serious case of the willies.

-Speaking of ride designers, Bolliger & Mabillard, the Swiss-based coaster master that will be bringing Mako to life, has an enviable, um, track record -- especially for its portfolio of hypercoasters.
-More often than not, B&M nails it with glorious top-10 rides such as Diamondback at Kings Island and Apollo's Chariot at Busch Gardens Williamsburg.
-(Occasionally, it comes up short, such as the oddly airtime-deficient Raging Bull at Six Flags Great America.)
-Anticipation will therefore be high for the new ride.
-Will it rank among the top roller coasters in Florida (and perhaps beyond)?
-It's quite possible -- probable, even.
+Speaking of ride designers, Bolliger & Mabillard, the Swiss-based coaster master that brought Mako to life, has an enviable, um, track record, especially for its portfolio of hypercoasters.
+B&M nails it with glorious top-10 rides such as Diamondback at Kings Island and Apollo's Chariot at Busch Gardens Williamsburg.
+Sure enough, the company has done it again with the SeaWorld ride.
+Mako is, in our estimation, the best roller coaster in Florida.

 Head Underwater to Meet Your Mako